 Food and Family

-You can’t talk about the Frenettes' Redfish Lodge without noting Lori Frenette’s incredible seafood cooking.
+You can’t visit the Frenettes' Redfish Lodge without noting Lori Frenette’s incredible seafood cooking.
 We had jumbo seasoned shrimp each night, tasty salads, homemade crawfish etouffee, tuna and snapper ceviche, grilled tuna, grilled red snapper and more.
 It was fantastic!
 The snapper and tuna were caught the day we arrived in camp.
 Michael and Steve had ventured offshore and caught the fish – the red snappers were huge – with some pushing 25 pounds.

 Mike acknowledged Lori’s cooking brings repeat customers.
 “I’ve had guys coming for 25 years and they’ll say, ‘Mike, we’re here to fish, but mainly we want to eat Lori’s food.’
 That’s a big part of everybody’s trip,” he said.